WangHongshuo/ImageWidget-Qt/README.md

 ![](https://github.com/WangHongshuo/Readme_Images_Repository/blob/master/ImageWidget-Qt/ImageWidget-Qt_2.gif)
 ## Change Log: ##

+- 2018.01.15:

+optimized `paintEvent`, `QImage::scaled` will not be called when dragging image.

+优化`paintEvent`，在拖拽图片时不调用`QImage::scaled`。

 - 2018.01.14:

 When your mouse clicked at the widget, it will return the point position in the widget or the image.